 Press the button "FRONT SIDE" (no.12) and hold it pressed down till the ORANGE arrow level LED (no.14) goes out, extending of the front corner supports stops by itself when the caravan is levelled in the front to rear direction.

-- Step 5 - Press the button "REAR SIDE" (no.11) until the corner supports at the rear side are touching the ground.
-Attention: The level system does NOT stop automatically. - Step 6 Press 1x on the button "ON/OFF" (no.5) to switch the levelsystem OFF.
+Step 6 Press 1x on the button "ON/OFF" (no.5) to switch the levelsystem OFF.

 Retracting the jacks

 Follow the procedure below to retract the axle and corner supports.